nvanlaerebeke/rasp-netboot-in-memory-os/docs/04_initramfs.md

 mv init init2
 ```

-Create a new `init` file that will get the root file system that will be used before the `init2` is done.
+Create a new `init` file that will get the root file system from the `TFTP` server that will be used before the `init2` is done.

 ```console
 cat > init << EOF